ajmalhinas/androidProjectTemplate/Readme.md

 3. Writing my first Action
    3.1.
 Create the action class StudentRegUIFind  in actions package of your project and extend it from FBaseAction
         Here framework automatically binds your action to the find button of the StudentRegUI by following the naming convention <UIName><buttonId>  for action.

+4. Reading data from UI and show that in the message To read data from view (UI), the field ids must follow the convention <ClassNameInFirstLetterSmall>_<identifier>
+   4.1 Reading values from view as basic data type values such as String, Integer etc.
+       Change the field id firstName -> string_firstName